-Typically on catch basin a slotted or perforated metal grate is set on the top of it at ground level to allow water to enter into the structure.
+A typical catch basin plumbing setup includes a slotted or perforated metal grate set on the top of it at ground level to allow water to enter into the structure.

-A catch basin is a type of drainage inlet designed to collect excess rain and storm water runoff from roofs, sidewalks, parking lots, and paved streets.
+Catch basin drains are a type of water drainage inlet designed to collect excess rain and storm water runoff from roofs, sidewalks, parking lots, and paved streets.

-A catch basin is a structure made of precast concrete with a sump* that allows solids, trash and debris to settle out to the bottom of the basin, below an outlet pipe that allows water to flow out of the structure.
+A catch basin is a precast concrete structure with a sump* that allows solids, trash and debris to settle out to the bottom of the basin.
+Outlet pipes located above the basin-bottom are designed to allow water to flow out of the structure.
 During a heavy rain storm, a catch basin and sump can become overwhelmed to the point of not enabling trash and debris to settle out.
-The high rate of water flow can cause the trash and debris to rapidly rise toward the outlet pipe, and since pipes are not typically fitted with hoods or trash-screens, any material that becomes suspended in the water near the outlet pipe can exit the structure through in the high rate of discharge flow.
+The high rate of water flow can cause trash and debris to rapidly rise toward the outlet pipe.
+Since pipes are not typically fitted with hoods or trash-screens, any material that becomes suspended in the water near an outlet pipe can exit the structure through pipes in the high rate of discharge flow.

 *Sump is the distance from the bottom of the structure to the bottom of the outlet pipe.
 A catch basin sump depth is typically 3 feet, and a manhole sump depth is typically 6 inches.